DETAILED ACTION

 11: Zhu teaches a method, comprising:

-generating, by the TOF sensor device, waveform data corresponding to a reflected light pulse received at a pixel of the photo-receiver based on the electrical output [col 18, line 54-60, via photo receiver for lidar device; fig. 6A];
+generating, by the TOF sensor device, first waveform data corresponding to the portion of the first light pulse based on the first electrical output [col 18, line 54-60, via photo receiver for lidar device; fig. 6A];

-generating, by the TOF sensor device, distance information for an object corresponding to the reflected light pulse based on analysis of the modified waveform data [col 5, line 7-32 teaches distinguishing solid, environmental objects (such as pedestrians, other vehicles, roadway boundaries) from components such as water, carbon dioxide, and carbon monoxide (solid, liquid, or gaseous compositions) for the purpose of analyzing a 3D point map, and considering only the solid environmental objects for distance determination that corresponds to collision avoidance].
+generating, by the TOF sensor device, distance information for an object corresponding to the second light pulse based on analysis of the modified waveform data [col 5, line 7-32 teaches distinguishing solid, environmental objects (such as pedestrians, other vehicles, roadway boundaries) from components such as water, carbon dioxide, and carbon monoxide (solid, liquid, or gaseous compositions) for the purpose of analyzing a 3D point map, and considering only the solid environmental objects for distance determination that corresponds to collision avoidance].

-15: Zhu teaches comparing, by the TOF sensor device, the modified waveform data with signature profile data that defines characteristic waveform signatures corresponding to respective object classifications; and generating, by the TOF sensor device, classification data assigning an object classification, of the object classifications, to the object based on a result of the comparing [col 5, line 8-32 teaches classifying and distinguishing objects and compositions; col 19, line 57-col 20, line 3 further teaches signatures; Additionally, col 21, lines 6-39 which teaches removal of undesired non-solid objects from the point cloud (e.g. water, etc.) leaving only solid objects (e.g. pedestrians, other vehicles).].
+15, 22 mutatis mutandis: Zhu teaches comparing, by the TOF sensor device, the modified waveform data with signature profile data that defines characteristic waveform signatures corresponding to respective object classifications; and generating, by the TOF sensor device, classification data assigning an object classification, of the object classifications, to the object based on a result of the comparing [col 5, line 8-32 teaches classifying and distinguishing objects and compositions; col 19, line 57-col 20, line 3 further teaches signatures; Additionally, col 21, lines 6-39 which teaches removal of undesired non-solid objects from the point cloud (e.g. water, etc.) leaving only solid objects (e.g. pedestrians, other vehicles).].

-16: Zhu teaches generating, by the TOF sensor device, a control output signal based on the object classification and the distance information [at least col 4, line 45-57; col 19, line 45-56; via controller 610].
+16, 23 mutatis mutandis: Zhu teaches generating, by the TOF sensor device, a control output signal based on the object classification and the distance information [at least col 4, line 45-57; col 19, line 45-56; via controller 610].

 17: Zhu teaches changing a depth of a dynamic safety zone being monitored by the TOF sensor device based on the object classification [col 2, line 41-col 3, line 5].